Penetration test: History

 Over time, Anderson's description of general computer penetration steps helped guide many other security experts, who relied on this technique to assess time-sharing computer system security.

 In the following years, computer penetration as a tool for security assessment became more refined and sophisticated.
 In the early 1980s, the journalist William Broad briefly summarized the ongoing efforts of tiger teams to assess system security.
-As Broad reported, the DoD-sponsored report by Willis Ware had "...showed how spies could actively penetrate computers, steal or copy electronic files and subvert the devices that normally guard top-secret information.
+As Broad reported, the DoD-sponsored report by Willis Ware "...showed how spies could actively penetrate computers, steal or copy electronic files and subvert the devices that normally guard top-secret information.
 The study touched off more than a decade of quiet activity by elite groups of computer scientists working for the Government who tried to break into sensitive computers.
 They succeeded in every attempt."

 While these various studies may have suggested that computer security in the U.S. remained a major problem, the scholar Edward Hunt has more recently made a broader point about the extensive study of computer penetration as a security tool.
 Hunt suggests in a recent paper on the history of penetration testing that the defense establishment ultimately "...created many of the tools used in modern day cyberwarfare," as it carefully defined and researched the many ways that computer penetrators could hack into targeted systems.